 To learn more about the value proposition for this proposed model, check out the Frequently Asked Questions

-It is important to note that this is not a formal plebiscite!
-This consultation period is an initial step in soliciting farmers’ views and opinions towards the potential of amalgamating AWC and Alberta Barley.
-Throughout this process, farmers will have ample opportunities to provide input through an online survey and a series of town hall events in October.
-All input will be collected and presented to farmers during Regional Meetings in November.
+The consultations held in 2021 were an initial step in soliciting farmers’ views and opinions towards the potential of amalgamating AWC and Alberta Barley.
+Farmers had ample opportunities in 2021 to provide input through an online survey, a series of town hall events in October, and Regional Meetings in November.